ascentiz/open-unit-docs/docs/index.md

-# Ascentiz Open Unit
+# BodyOS

-**Ascentiz Open Unit** is the developer-facing compute and control layer for the Ascentiz modular exoskeleton platform.
+**BodyOS** is the developer-facing compute-and-control layer for the Ascentiz modular exoskeleton platform.

 It is designed for teams that need a credible path from hardware integration to applied robotics research: